 Being in primary care, I will most definitely be exposed to the flu.
 Since my immune system is not the greatest with such sleep deprivation, I need all the help I can get to stay healthy.
 The basic idea is to inoculate against a dead virus so that my body will make antibodies.
 Then when the real live virus hits...
 I got my defense system ready to go.
 This should translate to no illness or less severe symptoms and shorter duration of illness.
-I'm telling you... last year I was coughing and sick for 4 weeks!
+I'm telling you... last year I was coughing and sick for over 4 weeks!

 More importantly, I need to get vaccinated so that I protect my patients and my two small children from being sick.
 Sometimes, you may catch what you think is the common cold (when it is actually the flu) and the symptoms seem mild and go away because your immune system is pretty strong.
 However, you can then pass along that same virus to someone else who has a weaker immune system (very young or very old) and that person can get very sick... even die.
 This is why it is recommended for all healthcare providers to get the flu shot.
 It is really to protect the patients who have weaker immune systems.
 And in fact, all parents of small children should get the flu shot to protect against their young ones.

 Yes... we still get a lot of people very wary of vaccines.
 I can only say you have to weigh the pros and cons and make the best choice based on the facts.
 Of course there are real contraindications of why you should not get the flu shot (ie. if you are allergic to eggs or if you have had a bad reaction to it in the past).
 Again for more detailed information you can go to the cdc site listed above.